Moving to Dubai from the UK? Here’s everything you need to know

 - A security clearance certificate issued by the relevant authorities in the UK

-Besides the aforementioned visa types, some other types of UAE visas are available for British expats with plans to move from the UK to Dubai.
+Apart from the mentioned visa types, some other types of UAE visas are available for British expats with plans to move from the UK to Dubai.

-- Dependant Visa: A visa for those whose spouses or parents are already residents of Dubai.
+- Dependent Visa: A visa for those whose spouses or parents are already residents of Dubai.

 - Student Visa: A visa for those enrolling on one of the universities in Dubai.